Logius-standaarden/API-Design-Rules/DesignRules.md

       <p>Test case 2:</p>
       <dd>
          <ul>
             <li> Step 1: The API MUST meet the prerequisites to be tested.
-These include that an OAS file is publicly available, parsable, all $refs are resolvable and paths are defined.</li>
+These include that an OAS file is publicly available, parsable, all $refs are resolvable, and paths are defined.</li>
             <li> Step 2: Send a request to the API with an optional HTTP method that is supported by the API.
-The server MUST respond with a HTTP status code other than <code>405 Method Not Allowed</code>.</li>
+The server MUST respond with an HTTP status code other than <code>405 Method Not Allowed</code>.</li>
       </ul>
       </dd>
       <dt>Rule types</dt>